Canister Purge Valve Replacement

 The sensor of the solenoid delaying instructions would miscalculate the timing of the opening and closing of the valve.
 Today’s cars that run electronic purge valves are equipped with the powertrain control module, also known as PCM.

 The PCM of the car is like a processor that receives the signals and messages from the valve and instructs another car component about when to deliver its action.
-Not just the canister purge valve, the PCM is what controls the operation of airflow, circulation of coolant, automatic transmissions as well as exhaust.
+Not just the canister purge valve, the PCM is what controls the operation of airflow, circulation of coolant, automatic transmissions as well as the exhaust.

 PCMs are an intelligent part of a car’s unit and ensure the smooth operation and performance of the canister purge valve and the whole emission control unit itself.